 Variable life insurance: A form of permanent life insurance that ties its cash value to sub-accounts that are similar to mutual funds.
 It’s a more volatile type of insurance because the rate of return on the investment portion of the policy is less predictable.
 The performance of its underlying securities determines the cash value.

-Indexed life insurance: A form of permanent life insurance that lets you decide how much of your cash value to assign to a fixed account (like universal insurance) and how much to assign to an equity-indexed account (like variable insurance).
+Indexed life insurance: A permanent life insurance policy that lets you decide how much of your cash value to assign to a fixed account (like universal insurance) and how much to assign to an equity-indexed account (like variable insurance).

 Clark says it almost always makes more sense to choose term life insurance instead of whole life insurance.
 And as you saw in the table above, you can get better returns investing on your own rather than through your insurance policy.